mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 }
 ~~~~~~~~~~

-In contrast, the following capability would return timestamped singleton delay measurements given the same parameters:
+In contrast, the following Capability would return timestamped singleton delay measurements given the same parameters:

 ~~~~~~~~~~
 {